UI access and password settings by service

 Note

-Access via private IP
+Access through private IP

 Access can be made using the private IP of each node with SSL VPN turned on.
 Click the Quick Links from each Ambari UI menu and FQDN will be used instead of the host's private IP.
-Replace FQND with private IP and access.
+Replace FQDN with private IP and access.

 Change password